-Oneworld member British Airways and its transatlantic partner American Airlines are currently selling its first class flights to New York at a far cheaper price than usual – if you begin your journey in France.
-Departing from Nice, you’d only pay €2,423, while flights from Paris are just slightly more expensive.
+Oneworld member British Airways and its transatlantic partner American Airlines are currently selling its first class flights to New York at a far cheaper price than usual if you begin your journey in Marseille.
+Departing from that French city, you’d only pay €2,511.

-Our availability calendar highlights all possible flight dates at the lowest price for trips up to 28 days.
+Our availability calendar highlights all possible flight dates for less than €2,600 and trips up to 28 days.
 It will forward you to British Airways with your selected flight dates.

 You can either fly to New York JFK with American Airlines or to Newark with British Airways.
 Both airlines use a Boeing 777 for that flight.
 Also, in both cases, you’ll first fly to London in British Airways’ A319 business class.